 A: I do accept returns for bodies within 14 days of delivery.
 The customer is responsible for returned shipping fees.
 If you would like to return a body, you will need to contact me.
 The body must be returned in the original packaging and condition it was shipped.
-Depending on the reason for the return, a 30% restocking fee may apply.
-Any refunds issued are for the body only.
+A 30% restocking fee will apply.
+Any refunds issued are for the item(s) only.
 I do not refund shipping fees.

 Q: I noticed the edge of the neck pocket is a little wider than my neck.
-Why is it like this?
+Why is that?

 A: Necks can vary in size from sanding, finishes or because of different nut widths.
 Because of this, I leave a little extra width on the neck pockets.
 This will allow you to fine tune the outer edge of the neck pocket to make it the exact width of the neck you are using.
 On vintage T-style guitars, this was referred to as a router's hump.
 Because these bodies are unfinished and require final sanding, you have the choice of sanding the edge down to match the neck or leaving the router's hump.

 Q: Can I supply lumber for a body?

 A: Unfortunately, sometimes accidents happen.
 The CNC can damage a body.
 Or sometimes it just comes down to human error and doing something dumb like grabbing the wrong drill bit.
 It's not very often that something like this happens, but it is something that does happen from time to time.
 That could potentially mean damaging a piece of lumber that far exceeds the cost of making the guitar body.
 So I only use lumber that I supply.

 Q: Can you guarantee a specific weight for a body?

 A: I do not guarantee specific weights.
 I try to keep bodies within a certain weight range.
 But weight can vary with each body even from the same piece of lumber.
 I list the weight ranges in the description section for each body.
 I do my best to keep the weight within the weight ranges provided.